Ting-Bao/tsflearning/README.md

   - Energy band comparison:

-    - A comparison between bands from DFT and bands from the NN prediction, The Fermi level are aligned to the top of the conduct band, you can run:
+    - A comparative analysis between bands from DFT and bands predicted by NN reveals that the Fermi level is positioned at the top of the conduct band.
+Consequently, the following command can be executed:

       ```
       # run in the Demo/4.post_progress/5.08_pred